Published:

 Recordkeeping best practices for audit readiness

 The IRS requires you to substantiate your GL entries.
-In 2026, digital recordkeeping is the standard.
 Modern software allows you to attach digital receipts directly to the transaction in the GL.
 This creates a bulletproof audit trail where every number in your ledger is backed by source documentation.

 With a real-time GL fed by automated banking data, software can now offer predictive insights.
 Instead of just looking backward at last month's P&L, algorithms analyze your rental property cash flow trends to forecast future liquidity.
 This helps you anticipate vacancies or major capital expenditures before they become emergencies.